MaxwellRebo/ittk/README.md

 First, do `import ittk`.
 Make sure you're using numpy arrays, so also do `import numpy`.

-Just get the probability of each variable occuring:
+Get the probability of each variable occuring:

 ```python
 ittk.probs([1,2,3])